-This publication offers a snapshot of some of our most recent GAFSP Private Sector Window projects from January to December 2016.
+This latest edition of Changing Lives offers a snapshot of some of our most recent GAFSP Private Sector Window projects to September 2017.
 Organized under five themes, these investments focus on our efforts to transform the lives of smallholders through 1) raising agricultural productivity and improving climate resilience, 2) adopting high yield and innovative technology, 3) nutrition, 4) closing the gender gap, and 5) improving access to finance.